-In the normal course of business, the C.O.C. enters into agreements that meet the definition of a guarantee.
+In the normal course of business, the C.O.C. enters into various agreements that include indemnification obligations that meet the definition of a guarantee.
 The C.O.C.'s primary guarantees are as follows:

-- (a) The C.O.C. has provided indemnities under lease agreements for the use of various operating facilities.
-Under the terms of these agreements the C.O.C. agrees to indemnify the counterparties for various items including, but not limited to, all liabilities, loss, suits, and damages arising during, on or after, the term of the agreement.
-The maximum amount of any potential future payment cannot be reasonably estimated. - (b) Indemnity has been provided to all directors and/or officers, employees, volunteers or members of any duly constituted committees of the C.O.C. for various items including, but not limited to, all costs to settle suits or actions due to association with the C.O.C., subject to certain restrictions.
-The C.O.C. has purchased directors' and officers' liability insurance to mitigate the cost of any potential future claims or actions against individuals as a result of their service as a director, officer, employee, volunteer or member of any committee of the C.O.C..The maximum amount of any potential future payment cannot be reasonably determined. - (c) In the normal course of business, the C.O.C. has entered into agreements that include indemnities in favour of counterparties and third parties, including but not limited to marketing agreements, sponsorship agreements, confidentiality agreements, storage agreements, software agreements, engagement letters with advisors and consultants, outsourcing agreements, leasing contracts, information technology agreements and service agreements.
-These indemnities may require the C.O.C. to compensate counterparties and/or third parties for losses or potential losses incurred by such parties as a result of breaches of contract, in representations or warranties, and/or violations of laws or regulations or as a result of litigation claims or statutory sanctions that may be suffered by the counterparty as a consequence of the transaction.
+- (a) The C.O.C. has provided indemnities under commercial lease agreements for the use of various operating facilities.
+Under the terms of these agreements the C.O.C. has agreed to indemnify the counterparties for various items including, but not limited to, all liabilities, loss, suits, and damages arising during, on or after, the term of the agreement.
+The maximum amount of any potential future payment cannot be reasonably estimated. - (b) The C.O.C. has provided indemnity to all directors and/or officers, employees, volunteers or members of any duly constituted committees of the C.O.C. for various items including, but not limited to, all costs to settle suits or actions due to association with the C.O.C., subject to certain restrictions.
+The C.O.C. has purchased directors' and officers' liability insurance to mitigate the cost of any potential future claims or actions against this group of indemnified individuals.
+The maximum amount of any potential future payment cannot be reasonably estimated. - (c) The C.O.C. has provided indemnities through the operation of various other forms of agreements including but not limited to marketing agreements, sponsorship agreements, confidentiality agreements, storage agreements, software agreements, engagement letters with advisors and consultants, outsourcing agreements, leasing contracts, information technology agreements and service agreements.
+These indemnities may require the C.O.C. to compensate counterparties and/or third parties for losses or potential losses incurred by such parties as a result of breaches of contract, in representations or warranties, and/or violations of laws or regulations or as a result of litigation claims or statutory sanctions that may be suffered by such party as a consequence of the transaction.
 The terms of these indemnities are varied and potential claims not yet arisen, as such the maximum amount of any potential reimbursement cannot be reasonably estimated.

-The nature of these indemnification agreements prevents the C.O.C. from making a reasonable estimate of the maximum exposure due to the difficulties in assessing the amount of liability which stems from the unpredictability of future events.
-Historically, the C.O.C. has not made any significant payments under such or similar indemnification agreements and therefore no amount has been accrued in the financial statements with respect to these agreements.
+The nature of these indemnification obligations (collectively, the "Indemnities") prevents the C.O.C. from making a reasonable estimate of the maximum exposure due to the difficulties in assessing the amount of liability which stems from the unpredictability of future events.
+Historically, the C.O.C. has not made any significant payments pursuant to such indemnities, and therefore no amount has been accrued in the financial statements with respect to the Indemnities.